-Note: When it is configured to use Fixed Length format, Length1 must be greater than Length2.
-Otherwise, the format will be converted to Max/Min Length Format, and Length1 becomes Min.
-Length while Length2 becomes Max.
-Length.
-In either length format, when both of the values are configured to 0, it means no limit in length.
+If "Fixed Length" is selected, up to 2 fixed lengths can be specified.
+With Fixed Length Format selected, Length1 must be greater than Length2.
+Otherwise, the format will be converted to Max/Min Length Format, and Length1 becomes Min Length while Length2 becomes Max Length.